Making Your Wishes Known

 There are many other topics that will be addressed in an advance directive.
 The doctor can help you get an advance directive form.
 Your health care team can help you navigate the decision making.

 Bring it up with the doctor

 The doctor may not bring up end-of-life issues.
 It is a difficult topic for even doctors to discuss.
-The doctor does not want to offend you or make you feel hopeless.
+The doctor does not want to offend you or make you feel hopeless as you are facing lung cancer.
 Bringing this up might be scary at first.
 It is important to bring up the topic and open the lines of communication early and throughout your treatment and care journey.

 Think about other family members and friends

 This might be time to decide if you want other family members and friends involved in the end-of-life discussion.
 The lung cancer patient should decide who to talk to about this topic and who needs to be involved in the decision making.

 Discussing end-of-life care might be scary, stressful and can be depressing.
 Reach out to your lung cancer support system to cope with your emotions during this time.
 Here are some tips:

 - Journal about your emotions